LednuJ14/js-review-project/README.md

-# JavaScript Review Project by write_your_name
+# JavaScript Review Project by Jun-del S. Patuasic
-Hashdahsd alsfjalskdja alskd aslkd alksddsa
 This project is a review of JavaScript concepts, from beginner to advanced.